Department of the Army, DoD.

 (e) An individual's driving privileges may be suspended or revoked as provided by this part regardless of whether these improvement measures are accomplished.

 (f) Persons whose driving privileges are suspended or revoked (for one violation or an accumulation of 12 traffic points within 12 consecutive months, or 18 traffic points within 24 consecutive months) will be notified in writing through official channels (§ 634.11).
-Except for the mandatory minimum or maximum suspension or revocation periods prescribed by table 5-1 of this part, the installation commander will establish periods of suspension or revocation.
-Any revocation based on traffic points must be no less than 6 months.
-A longer period may be imposed on the basis of a person's overall driving record considering the frequency, flagrancy, severity of moving violations, and the response to previous driver improvement measures.
+Except for the mandatory minimum or maximum suspension or revocation periods prescribed above, the installation commander will establish periods of suspension or revocation.
+Any revocation based on traffic points must be no less than six months.
+A Start Printed Page 79008longer period may be imposed on the basis of a person's overall driving record considering the frequency, flagrancy, severity of moving violations, and the response to previous driver improvement measures.
 In all cases, military members must successfully complete a prescribed course in remedial driver training before driving privileges are reinstated.

 (g) Points assessed against a person will remain in effect for point accumulation purposes for 24 consecutive months.
 The review of driver records to delete traffic points should be done routinely during records update while recording new offenses and forwarding records to new duty stations.
 Completion of a revocation based on points requires removal from the driver record of all points assessed before the revocation.